-Since the first case was reported in the country, the Malaysian government has played its part in dealing with the effects and impact of COVID-19 in the country.
-According to Suah (2020), COVID-19 has become a pandemic of an unprecedented scale. heretofore, beyond the experience of our current generation, infecting well over 3.6 million persons as at 7 May 2020.
-To date, the country has shown an increase in the number of active cases and deaths that eventually led to the Malaysian government implementing lockdowns.
-Not all virus carriers and infected persons show symptoms related to the disease.
-If symptomatic, a person is likely to show symptoms such as fever, cough, vomiting, shortness of breath and so on in a period between 5 to 14 days after the infection occurs (Ministry of Health Malaysia, 2020).
-To date, 114 million persons have been infected with the disease, claiming 2.5 million lives worldwide (Worldometer, 2021).
+Since the first case was reported, the Malaysian government has played its part in dealing with the effects and impact of COVID-19 in the country.
+According to Suah (2020), COVID-19 has become a pandemic on a scale unprecedented in previous generations.
+To date, the country has shown an increase in the number of active cases and deaths that eventually led to the Malaysian government implementing a lockdown.
+Not all virus carriers and infected individuals show symptoms related to the disease.
+If symptomatic, a person is likely to show symptoms such as fever, cough, vomiting, shortness of breath, and so on in a period between five and 14 days after the infection occurs (Ministry of Health Malaysia, 2020).
+To date, 114 million people have been infected with the disease, claiming 2.5 million lives worldwide (Worldometer, 2021).

-According to Ramli and Dawood (2017), the number of homeless persons is high in Kuala Lumpur, Selangor, and Penang.
-In Kuala Lumpur, most homeless persons are located in Jalan Chow Kit, Jalan Dang Wangi, Dataran Merdeka, Masjid Jamek and Pasar Seni.
-Most of these homeless persons are Malaysians, but there are homeless persons among the immigrants especially from Indonesia, Thailand, Vietnam, Cambodia and Myanmar (Adib, Hussin & Ahmad, 2016).
+According to Ramli and Dawood (2017), the number of homeless is high in Kuala Lumpur, Selangor, and Penang.
+In Kuala Lumpur, most homeless people are in Jalan Chow Kit, Jalan Dang Wangi, Dataran Merdeka, Masjid Jamek and Pasar Seni.
+Homeless people consist of Malaysians, but there are homeless among the immigrants, especially from Indonesia, Thailand, Vietnam, Cambodia, and Myanmar (Adib, Hussin & Ahmad, 2016).
 As many as 10 percent of homeless groups on major roads around Kuala Lumpur are non-citizens (Adib et al., 2016).
-However, as the statistical data reported only refers to official data from various sources and past studies, there is a high chance that the actual number of homeless persons currently may be more than the official figure.
+The statistical data reported only refers to official data from various sources and past studies.
+The actual number of homeless may be more than the official figure.

-Among the most pressing problem is the spread of COVID-19 infection among the homeless community.
-In the chaos of staying away from being infected with COVID-19, many homeless persons are exposed to the risk of infection (Pritchard, 2020).
-At the height of the crisis, homeless persons failed to follow orders to stay indoors because they were homeless (The Times, 2020).
-They have no temporary shelter other than at the sidewalk or under a bridge and would usually rely on the assistance from the government or non-governmental organisations (NGOs).
-At night, homeless persons usually sleep on boxes or mattresses at the end of shops or covered streets (Sham, & Selvaratnam, 2018).
+Large numbers of homeless people coupled with the COVID-19 pandemic crisis that hit the world in early 2020 is of great concern to many parties, including the government and Non-Governmental Organisations (NGOs).
+Among the most pressing problems is the spread of COVID-19 infection among homeless people.
+In the chaos of staying away from being infected with COVID-19, many homeless people are exposed to the risk of infection (Pritchard, 2020).
+At the height of the crisis, homeless people failed to follow orders to stay indoors because they were homeless (The Times, 2020).
+They have no temporary shelter other than on the sidewalk or under a bridge.
+Such a life makes them more vulnerable to the COVID-19 virus than individuals or families who have a home.
+At night, homeless people usually sleep on boxes or mattresses at the end of shops or covered streets (Sham, & Selvaratnam, 2018).
 During the day, they move to the surrounding area by doing various jobs such as collecting used waste to support their daily lives.
-It is difficult to change the way they live despite the government implementing movement restrictions.
-This situation makes this study important in examining the benefits of mobile phones for the homeless community during the COVID-19 pandemic.
+It was difficult to change the way they live despite the government implementing movement restrictions.
+According to Slaghter (2020), social incarceration to prevent COVID-19 infections becomes challenging and impossible for homeless people.
+This situation makes this study important in examining the benefits of smartphones for these homeless during the COVID-19 pandemic.